The Temple of Elemental Evil (video game): Legacy

 As the release version of the game had many bugs, Troika released three patches which addressed some of the problems.
 After the closure of the developer and consequent end of official support, the game community took up the patching efforts with community-made patches and mods, providing many bugfixes, improvements, and new content.
-More recently, another improvement released in 2015, is a recreated game engine called 'Temple Plus', similar in functionality to OpenMW for Morrowind and built using Python, in allowing for increased flexibility and avoidance of legacy coding limitations and issues.
+Another improvement released in 2015 is a recreated game engine called Temple+, similar in functionality to OpenMW for Morrowind and built using Python, allowing for increased flexibility and avoidance of legacy coding limitations and issues.

 The game was re-released by GOG.com, a digital distributor, on October 13, 2010.
 Ian Williams of Paste rated the game #6 on his list of "The 10 Greatest Dungeons and Dragons Videogames" in 2015.